Samuel Clemens Sports Medicine 1 Syllabus

 Student journals will be graded every Friday.
 These assignments will be related to a recent athletics injury (within the past 2 years) in the news.
 Sources can include ESPN, other sports news networks, or medical journals.
 A printed copy of the original article must be in the journal to receive credit.
 Students will enter one journal entry per week and use guidelines discussed in class (available on my classroom website).

 Students must submit at least 12 entries.
-DO NOT wait until there are only 12 weeks left to start submitting entries.
 If you have not submitted an article prior to 2/28/20, all of your remaining entries will be subject to late penalties, and will be given a grade of “0” until an entry has been submitted.

 These opportunities are challenging!
 Each student may complete a total of TWO extra credit assignments.
 Students have the option of completing a poster presentation, or a Case Study presentation.
 Topics must be approved!